The Vermont Statutes Online

 (a) The Commissioner shall file each application received and, when satisfied as to its genuineness and regularity and that the applicant is entitled to the issuance of a certificate of title, shall issue a certificate of title of the vessel, snowmobile, or all-terrain vehicle.

-(b)(1) The Commissioner shall maintain at his or her central office a record of all certificates of title issued by him or her:
+(b)(1) The Commissioner shall maintain a record of all certificates of title issued by the Commissioner pursuant to section 117 of this title.

 (a) Each certificate of title issued by the Commissioner shall contain: